SAP/openui5-docs/docs/Step_1_Overview_and_Testing_Strategy_ab134ef.md

 -   **Other quality-related features of the app**

+    The app is set up according to best practices and already contains many helpful features.

     -   **Separation of concerns \(MVC\)**

         All artifacts are located in either the `model`, `view`, or `controller` folder of the app.
 The app’s component and its descriptor configure which of those MVC artifacts to load.
 This configuration controls the navigation flow of the app.